spesml/spesml.github.io/2_Concepts/5_MaturityModel/0_maturity_model.md

 - [Relations to the MBSE MM](#relations-to-the-mbse-mm)

 # Introduction
 On this page, we describe the SpesML Maturity Model (SpesML MM) whose goal is to help teams adopting the SpesML methodology.
-This is achieved, first, by mapping their current Model-based Systems Engineering (MBSE) processes using the SpesML MM, to figure out which activities are in place and must be *adapted* to the SpesML methodology.
+The SpesML MM helps to achieve this first by mapping their current Model-based Systems Engineering (MBSE) processes using the SpesML MM, to figure out which activities are in place and must be *adapted* to the SpesML methodology.
 And second, by finding out unimplemented capabilities that must be *adopted* anew to reach the desired maturity level for the organization.

-The SpesML MM was based on the Model-based Systems Engineering Maturity Model (MBSE MM) developed in the context of the SPEDIT project.
+The SpesML MM is based on the Model-based Systems Engineering Maturity Model (MBSE MM) developed in the context of the SPEDIT project.
 The MBSE MM was designed having the SPES methodology as a reference framework.
-More information on the MBSE MM can be found [here](https://www.fortiss.org/fileadmin/user_upload/05_Veroeffentlichungen/Whitepaper/fortiss_MBSE_whitepaper_web.pdf).

 ## Focus area maturity models
 Maturity models are used to assess the process maturity of a development team, thus guiding further process improvement.
 Two approaches for implementing maturity models exist.
 With a top-down approach, a fixed number of maturity stages or levels is specified first and further corroborated with characteristics (typically in the form of specific assessment items) that support the initial assumptions about how maturity evolves.
 Prominent examples are CMMI or SPICE.

 When using a bottom-up approach, distinct characteristics or assessment items are determined first and clustered in a second step into maturity levels to induce a more general view of the different steps of maturity evolution.
 They are distinguished from fixed-level maturity models, such as CMMI, in that they are suited to the incremental improvement of functional domains.
 One class of these bottom-up maturity models is the Focus Area type, where capabilities are defined for different focus areas and arranged in a progressing order that can be mapped to maturity levels.
 Focus area maturity models are especially effective at providing organizations with implementable practices and processes.
 The capabilities are grouped in focus area which in turn are grouped in functional domains.
-In the MBSE MM the latter was renamed to engineering function to emphasize the relation to engineering phases in the development process.
 The capabilities are positioned against each other in a maturity matrix and assigned letters according to their position (i.e., maturity progression) being the first letters of the alphabet with less maturity than letters that appear closer to the end (i.e., capability B is less mature than a capability D).
+The SpesML MM is a focus area maturity model.

 ![Focus area maturity model meta-model](/images/focusamm-example.png){:class="img-responsive"}